-Executive Mansion With decidedly French influences, this governor’s residence is adjacent to the capital.
+With decidedly French influences, this governor’s residence is adjacent to the capitol.

-Buffalo Trace Distillery Frankfort, KY is home to this award-winning distillery, located where the buffalo crossed the shoals of the Kentucky River long before settlers came to the area, Buffalo Trace wins international awards for their spirits.
+Frankfort, KY is home to this award-winning distillery, located where the buffalo crossed the shoals of the Kentucky River long before settlers came to the area.
+Buffalo Trace wins international awards for their spirits.

-Leslie Morris Park at Fort Hill Used as an encampment during the Civil War Fort Hill overlooks the entire river valley of Frankfort.
+Used as an encampment during the Civil War, Fort Hill overlooks the entire river valley of Frankfort.